-The PPL requires that certain databases be formally registered with the Registrar of Databases, as further detailed in 3.3 Legal Requirements.
+The PPL requires that certain databases be formally registered with the Registrar of Databases, as further detailed in 3.3 Legal Requirements and Specific Required Security Practices.

 The Protection of Privacy Regulations (Data Security) 5777-2017 ("Data Security Regulations") are an omnibus set of rules promulgated by the Israeli Parliament (Knesset) in March 2017, and effective as of May 2018.
-These regulations require Israeli organisations, companies and public agencies that own, manage or maintain a database containing personal data to implement prescriptive security measures, whose main objective is the prevention of cybersecurity incidents as further described in 3.3 Legal Requirements.
+These regulations require Israeli organisations, companies and public agencies that own, manage or maintain a database containing personal data to implement prescriptive security measures, the main objective of which is the prevention of cybersecurity incidents as further described in 3.3 Legal Requirements and Specific Required Security Practices.

-In case of a violation of the provisions of the PPL or any of the regulations promulgated thereunder, the PPA may take the measures detailed in 1.3 Administration and Enforcement Process.
+Where there is a violation of the provisions of the PPL or any of the regulations promulgated thereunder, the PPA may take the measures detailed in 1.3 Administration and Enforcement Process.